Roof Scupper Guide for Property Managers (and Others)

 What is a Roof Scupper?

-Where roof sections on the same building are separated by walls, there will often be scuppers in the walls that drain water from one roof section to another.
+Where roof sections on the same building are separated by walls, there will often be scuppers in the walls that allow water to drain from one roof section to another.

 Types of Roof Scuppers